Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     sudo apt-get --reinstall install apache2-bin
     sudo apt-get install apache2 apache2-dev

+## Hardware considerations

+This paragraph is currently in early stage, not yet revised.
+Information at the moment is taken from the *Hardware* paragraph of [Building a tile server from packages](https://switch2osm.org/serving-tiles/building-a-tile-server-from-packages) page within [switch2osm.org](https://switch2osm.org).
+{: .green}

+Hardware requirements can be quite demanding if you want to render larger areas, but aren’t too bad if you are only interested in smaller regions.
+For a standard desktop (approximately 4 GB of ram, standard harddisk, dual – quad core CPU) probably an extract size of about 100 – 300 Mb is reasonable (import time of the order of an hour).

+If you want to import and render the whole world, you will need a considerably beefier server than a typical desktop.
+E.g. starting from about 24Gb of RAM upwards.
+It is also strongly recomend to use an SSD for the database or at least a fast RAID array.
+The full planet import is currently around about 256GB, so to store all of the DB on an SSD, you will likely need a 512GB SSD.
+An import that is not updated and uses the –drop option on the otherhand likely still fits on a 256GB SSD.
+You can also selectively put the most important parts of the database on an SSD and the rest on slower disks.
+Osm2pgsql supports using separate tablespaces for different parts of the database for this purpose.

 ## Tile names format of OpenStreetMap tile server

 The file naming and image format used by mod_tile is described at [Slippy map tilenames](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).
 Similar format is also used by [Google Maps](https://developers.google.com/maps/documentation/javascript/maptypes) and many other map providers.